 At Lakeland College, learning chemistry means living chemistry.
 Once you dive into our interactive program, you'll quickly realize that here, you are one of a kind — not one of many.
-"I know every one of my students personally," says Brian Frink, Lakeland College's award-winning Lakeland College Associate Professor of Chemistry and Physics.
+"I know every one of my students personally," says Brian Frink, Lakeland College's award-winning Lakeland College Professor Chemistry and Physics.
 "If you want that kind of attention so you can become the best chemist you want to be, then I would say you need to come to Lakeland."

 Small Classes, Big Rewards